foxBMS/foxbms-2/docs/index.rst

 Next, the :ref:`HARDWARE_DOCUMENTATION_OVERVIEW` gives the details needed to understand the hardware platform developed for |foxbms|.

+The :ref:`SYSTEM_DOCUMENTATION_OVERVIEW` provides information on the integration of |foxbms| in an application.

 Numerous tools have been developed or adapted to support developing with the
 |foxbms| platform.
 These tools and their usage are described in